AdobeDocs/analytics-2.0-apis/src/pages/guides/index.md

 Adobe offers two primary methods to authenticate:

-* **OAuth**: Use your own account to authenticate with the API.
-See [OAuth connection](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/AuthenticationOverview/OAuthIntegration.md) in the Adobe Developer Authentication user guide.
+* **OAuth User**: Use your own account to authenticate with the API.
+See [OAuth User Authentication](https://developer.adobe.com/developer-console/docs/guides/authentication/UserAuthentication/) in the Adobe Developer Authentication user guide.
-* **JWT**: Use a service account to authenticate with the API.
-See [JSON web token](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/JWTCertificate.md) in the Adobe Developer Authentication user guide.
+* **OAuth Server to Server**: Use a server to server account to authenticate with the API.
+See [OAuth Server to Server Authentication](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/) in the Adobe Developer Authentication user guide.

+JWT authentication is deprecated and will only be supported until January 1, 2025.
+Current integrations using JWT will need to [migrate](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/migration/) to OAuth Server to Server prior to January 1, 2025.

 Choose your desired authentication method, and complete the remaining steps to finish the API client wizard.